 A total of 33 air forces would use the aircraft, this included the United States, who received approximately 600 Spitfires, and the Soviet Air Force, who had 1,331 delivered to them, who used them during the Second World War.
 Post-war a small number were used for photo-reconnaissance and as fighters by the Royal Danish Air Force and the Swedish Air Force used them only in the photo-reconnaissance role.

 After making a forced landing in Jersey Spitfire Mk VB (EN830) flown by Pilot Officer Bernard Scheidhauer, No. 131 Squadron was repaired and fitted with a Daimler-Benz DB 605A engine by the Luftwaffe.
 It would then undergo comparison tests against a Bf 109G which was powered by the same engine.
 No details of the tests are known.

 The production run of the Spitfire lasted ten years from 1938 – 1948 meaning it had the distinction of being the only Allied fighter in production before, during and after the Second World War.

-The last operational sortie was made by a No. 81 Squadron, Malaya Spitfire PR.
+The last operational sortie by a Spitfire was made by a No. 81 Squadron, RAF Seletar Spitfire PR.
 XIX (PS888) on the 1st April 1954.
 This aircraft was then sold to the Royal Thai Air Force two months later.

 Last RAF Spitfire Flight